 - Say “No” to the nurse case manager.
 Don’t allow the insurance company’s nurse case manager to go into the examination room with your doctor.
 The nurse case manager’s job is to save the insurance company money, so politely ask him or her to wait in the waiting room.

-When Your Claim Is Denied Or Is In Dispute…
+Even if Your Claim Isn't Being Denied Or Is In Dispute…

 - Keep it short with the insurance adjuster.
 Remember: the insurance adjuster is not your friend—he’s trying to save his company money.
 Anything you say can and will be used against you, so keep your interactions polite but short.